 The merchants on Shopify can now choose safe and contact-free delivery options, including local delivery, curbside pickup, and more.

-So overall, when it comes to shipping, merchants using the Shopify platform are covered and assisted at all times.
+So overall, when it comes to shipping, merchants using the Shopify platform are always covered and assisted.

 You can also integrate the store with the ShipStation global solution, which helps assist and manage the shipping to customers.